DEFRA/static-service-pages/README.md

 ## Viewing the pages

 In order to view the pages they do need to be served by a web service.
-If you are using a Mac or have a version of Linux installed you should have everything you need already installed.
+If you are using a Mac or a version of Linux you should have everything you need already installed.

 ### Starting the web server